linna/framework/docs/login.md

 ---

 # Login
-This class help you to manage a login system.
-Login class checks if user passed data matchs with persistent storage data and if true register in to Session the login status.
-Logout part of Class, delete login status from Session.
+This class helps you to manage a login system and can be considered an extention of Linna Session.
+Login class, checks if provided user data matches with user's persistent storage data.
+If true, Login registers into Session the login status.
+Logout part of the Class, deletes login status from Session.

 ## How it works?
 Login: